michaelhaar/type-safe-sql-query/README.md

 // ResultWithAlias is: { fullName: string, age: number }[]
 ```

-The examples above assumes that we have a file called `tables.ts` that contains the type information of our database tables.
+The example above assumes that we have a file called `tables.ts` that contains the type information of our database tables.
 This file should be auto-generated with [schemats](https://github.com/sweetiq/schemats) for example.

 ```ts
 // tables.ts (auto-generated with schemats)